alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 These explorations could help you to:

-- understand the language users use when searching
+- understand the natural language of users
 - identify information or tasks users expect to find but cannot locate easily
 - assess whether certain topics are unclear or insufficiently signposted
 - track changes in internal search terms over time